-If you’re training employees in areas like technical skills or compliance, online discussions might not necessarily play a strong role however you can still take full advantage of this medium for expanding the general conversation around training and development.
-Since technical and certain skills building trainings have definitely right or wrong ways for employees to do things, so there’s not going to be a lot of value that comes from having them discuss these topics.
+If you’re training employees in areas like technical skills or compliance, online discussions might not necessarily play a strong role however, you can still take full advantage of this medium for expanding the general conversation around training and development.
+Since technical and certain skills-building trainings have definitely right or wrong ways for employees to do things, there’s not going to be a lot of value that comes from having them discuss these topics.

 Invite Outside Resources into the Discussion

-Trainees can go back and forth from being in the discussion via the LMS to sourcing things they feel would bring value to the discussion on the Internet or from social media sources.
+Trainees can go back and forth from being in the discussion via the Learning Management System to sourcing things they feel would bring value to the discussion on the Internet or from social media sources.

 Let trainees take full advantage of these opportunities, which can lead discussions down different and engaging paths and also create a context for training, which will help it resonate more.

 These are just a few of our ideas for fostering discussion in an online training format.
 What are your thoughts on achieving this?
 Do you strive for discussion as part of your online or in-person training?